-Bartolone currently serves as Education and Public Outreach Lead for NASA’s Interstellar Boundary Explorer (IBEX) Mission.
+Bartolone served as Education and Public Outreach Lead for NASA’s Interstellar Boundary Explorer (IBEX) Mission.
 She oversees a group of national partners who have developed, in collaboration with Adler Planetarium, a planetarium show, a space science curriculum, a website, a professional development program, and products relating to the mission.

 From 2012 to 2014, Bartolone served as Director of Education at Adler Planetarium.
 In this role she directly supervised the Associate Director of Student Teacher Programs, 4 staff members in NASA Forum Programs, and up to 10 educators indirectly.
 She supervised and mentored Education staff in design, development, implementation and evaluation of projects.
 She represented the Adler to external partners and on internal projects including leading the proposal effort for Education and Public Outreach for NASA’s OHMIC mission.
 She served as a GEMS site director for Adler Planetarium in collaboration with the Learning Design Group at Lawrence Hall of Science.
 She was also a member of the Adler’s Executive leadership team.